 Basis of Design: Edwards model SIGA-RB.

-Manual Stations
+Manual Stations:

 Manual Station – Double Action Single Stage

 Provide analog/addressable double action, single stage fire alarm stations at the locations shown on the drawings.
 The fire alarm station shall be of polycarbonate construction and incorporate an internal toggle switch.
 A locked test feature shall be provided.
 The station shall be finished in red with silver “PULL IN CASE OF FIRE” lettering.
-The manual station shall be suitable for mounting on 2 ½ (64mm) deep single gang boxes and 1 ½ (38mm) deep 4 square boxes with single gang covers.
+The manual station shall be suitable for mounting on 2-1/2 inch deep single gang boxes and 1-1/2 inch deep 4 square boxes with single gang covers.

 Provide factory manufactured boxes for all surface mounted applications.